swissalpine/GARMIN-xDrip-Spike-Nightscout-Watchface/README.md

 V1.00 - Initial release

 ## **About**
-Thanks to Trenar (https://github.com/Trenar) for this Readme, the new alarm count function and some bugfixes Thanks to Vaughanabe13 (https://github.com/Vaughanabe13), who already showed me years ago how to restore a watchface with the last data
+Thanks to Trenar (https://github.com/Trenar) for this Readme, the new alarm count function and some bugfixes<br />
+Thanks to Vaughanabe13 (https://github.com/Vaughanabe13), who already showed me years ago how to restore a watchface with the last data